-We have discussed the most common link functions for dichotomous responses, namely, logit and probit links.
-A third link that is sometimes used is the complementary log-log link, which is introduced in section 14.6.
-Dichotomous responses are sometimes aggregated into counts, giving the number of successes y_i in n_i trials for unit i.
-In this situation, it is usually assumed that y_i has a binomial (n_i, π_i) distribution. xtmelogit can then be used as for dichotomous responses but with the binomial() option to specify the variable containing the values n_i .
-Similarly, gllamm can be used with the binomial distribution and any of the link functions together with the denom() option to specify the variable containing n_i .
-Good introductions to single-level logistic regression include Collett (2003a), Long (1997), and Hosmer and Lemeshow (2000).
-Logistic and other types of regression using Stata are discussed by Long and Freese (2006), primarily with examples from social science, and by Vittinghoff et al. (2005), with examples from medicine.
+We discussed the most common link functions for dichotomous responses, namely, logit and probit links.
+A third link sometimes used is the complementary log-log link, which is introduced in section 14.6.
+Dichotomous responses are sometimes aggregated into counts, giving the number of successes y_i in m_i trials for unit i.
+In this situation, it is usually assumed that y_i has a binomial (m_i, π_i) distribution. melogit can then be used as for dichotomous responses but with the binomial() option to specify the variable containing the values m_i .
+Similarly, gllamm can be used with the binomial distribution and any of the link functions together with the denom() option to specify the variable containing m_i .

+Good introductions to single-level logistic regression include Collett (2003), Long (1997), and Hosmer, Lemeshow, and Sturdivant (2013).
+Logistic and other types of regression using Stata are discussed by Long and Freese (2014), primarily with examples from social science, and by Vittinghoff et al. (2012), with examples from medicine.

 Generalized linear mixed models are described in the books by McCulloch, Searle, and Neuhaus (2008), Skrondal and Rabe-Hesketh (2004), Molenberghs and Verbeke (2005), and Hedeker and Gibbons (2006).
 See also Goldstein (2011), Raudenbush and Bryk (2002), and volume 3 of the anthology by Skrondal and Rabe-Hesketh (2010).
 Several examples with dichotomous responses are discussed in Skrondal and Rabe-Hesketh (2004, chap.
 9).
 Guo and Zhao (2000) is a good introductory paper on multilevel modeling of binary data with applications in social science.
 We also recommend the book chapter by Rabe-Hesketh and Skrondal (2009), the article by Agresti et al. (2000), and the encyclopedia entry by Hedeker (2005) for overviews of generalized linear mixed models.
-Detailed accounts of generalized estimating equations are given in Hardin and Hilbe (2003), Diggle et al. (2002), and Lipsitz and Fitzmaurice (2009).
+Prediction of random effects and outcomes in generalized linear mixed models is treated in Skrondal and Rabe-Hesketh (2009).